Asch5/keystroke_app/documentation/Current_cursor_rules.md

 - **Cache Invalidation**: Implement intelligent cache invalidation strategies using tags and selective updates.
 - **State Persistence**: Use Redux Persist selectively - only persist critical user preferences, not entire application state.

-## 5. Code Documentation and Comments
+## 5. Code BufferFolder and Comments

 **Rule:** All non-obvious code must be documented to explain its purpose, logic, and usage.